By Spin Numbers · Jun 2026

 Use a visible tool

-The tool needs to be seen by the class, not just the teacher.
+The selection tool needs to be seen by the class, not just the teacher.
 When students watch a wheel spin and stop on a name, they experience the selection as genuinely impartial.
-There is no moment where a student can reasonably suspect that the teacher chose them specifically.
+There is no moment where a student can reasonably suspect the teacher chose them for a specific reason.

 Apply wait time before spinning

 Ask the question first.
-Give the class at least three seconds of silence before spinning.
+Give the class at least three seconds of silence before spinning the wheel.
 This ensures every student has processed the question and formed at least a partial response before anyone is selected.
-The student called on has had the same preparation time as everyone else, which reduces the anxiety of being caught unprepared.

-Mary Budd Rowe’s research on wait time, conducted across hundreds of classroom observations, found that extending the pause between question and selection to three seconds or more significantly improved the length, accuracy, and complexity of student responses.
+Mary Budd Rowe’s research on wait time, published in the Journal of Research in Science Teaching (1974 and 1986), found across hundreds of classroom observations that extending the pause between question and selection to three seconds or more significantly improved the length, accuracy, and complexity of student responses.
+The effect held across age groups and subjects.
 The pause is not dead time.
 It is processing time.
+Three seconds of silence after a question is one of the most cost-free improvements available to any teacher.

 Respond to all answers in the same way

-The way a teacher responds to answers signals whether random selection is safe or risky for students.
-If correct answers receive praise and incorrect answers receive visible disappointment, students learn that being selected carries real social risk.
+The way a teacher responds to answers signals whether random selection is safe or carries social risk.
+If correct answers receive praise and incorrect answers receive visible disappointment, students learn that being selected carries real consequences.

-Effective responses to incorrect or incomplete answers treat them as steps in the thinking process rather than failures.
-“Interesting can anyone build on that?” or “You’re close what would change if we considered X?” keeps the conversation moving without signaling that the selected student failed.
+Effective responses to incorrect or incomplete answers treat them as steps in the thinking process.
+“Interesting.
+Can anyone build on that?” or “You are on the right track.
+What would change if we considered X?” keeps the conversation moving without signaling that the selected student failed.
+The specific language matters less than the consistent principle: every answer is acknowledged as part of the thinking process, not evaluated as a performance.

 Extending Random Selection Beyond Question and Answer

-Random selection produces equitable opportunities in several classroom contexts beyond whole-class questioning.
+Random selection produces more equitable outcomes in several classroom contexts beyond whole-class questioning.

-For presentation order in student presentations, a random draw removes the anxiety of not knowing when you will present and ensures that early slots which are often less desirable are not consistently assigned to the same students.
+Presentation order.
+A random draw for presentation slots removes the anxiety of not knowing when you will present and ensures that early or late slots, which carry different social pressures, are not consistently assigned to the same students.
+Run the draw publicly at the start of the unit so every student knows their slot from the beginning.

-For assigning classroom responsibilities discussion leader, note-taker, timekeeper in group work random selection distributes leadership roles across the class rather than allowing them to default to the most confident students every time.
+Assigning group roles.
+In structured group work with defined roles (discussion leader, recorder, timekeeper, reporter), random selection distributes leadership roles across the class rather than allowing them to default to the most confident students every session.
+Rotate roles randomly at the start of each group work session.

 Addressing Common Concerns